manishkumarr1017/CTF-Writeups/darkCON/NO_Output/README.md

 ```

-Here, Takes the index from user and it sees if the index is greater than -1 and less than 16 (0x10) and then it returns if the condtion is satisfied else exits.
+This function takes the index from user and it should be greater than -1 and less than 16(0x10).
 So we don't have any index bug here.

 ```
 int getValidSize(void)